microlinkhq/www/src/pages/docs/api/parameters/waitForTimeout.md

 Type: <TypeContainer><Type children='<number>'/></TypeContainer><br/>

-Wait a quantity of time in milliseconds before processing the content of the browser page.
+Tell the browser to wait a quantity of time in milliseconds before processing the content of the target website.

 <MultiCodeEditor languages={{
   Shell: `microlink https://dev.to&waitForTimeout=1500&screenshot`,